AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 Then I ran `stack setup` to get Haskell running.
 That works too.
 Especially the installing of GHC takes considerable time, which passes without generating any output.
 Knowing how much is involved in that, I decided not to give up and just wait for an hour or so.

-## 4. Filling the Git repository with Ampersand files
+## 4. Filling the Git repository with Ampersand files and Ampersand models

-This step requires section 1 to be finished successfully.
+To build an Ampersand-compiler, we need the Ampersand source files, which reside in a GitHub repository.
+We can download these source files on a fresh server, so this step merely requires section 1 to be finished successfully.
+The RAP3 source files reside in a GitHub repository as well, so we'll just clone both repositories into the server.

 Git comes preconfigured in Bitnami's LAMP configuration.
 I have used Git on the command line to get the Ampersand source code and the Ampersand model repository cloned onto the server.